 Readings are listed on the calendar section of the syllabus.
 Students are expected to complete the readings BEFORE coming to class on the day the readings are listed.
-There are two different types of readings we will focus on: writing skills and argument development, and thematic content.
+There are two different types of assigned readings we will focus on: writing skills and argument development, and thematic content.
 Students are expected to ALWAYS bring their books to class from which there are assigned readings for that class meeting.
+If students are using ebooks, students must print and bring to class the reading selection(s) for that day.
+Students should be prepared for quizzes and active discussion of all assigned readings.
+Readings from Everything's an Argument will be used for in-class and independent practice in analyzing and creating arguments, even if readings are not discussed in class.
+Students are expected to keep up with and understand all readings and are encouraged to always ask questions on all readings.